qwaneu/qwaneu.github.io/training.md

                 which a practice is effective in its context.
 It also helps your organization grow its own way of developing software.

-<p>                After participating in this course you will:
+<p>After participating in this course you will:
 <ul>
-<li>                -   view software organizations from a different, systemic perspective
+<li>view software organizations from a different, systemic perspective
-<li>                -   find root causes for all kinds of persistent, messy team problems
+<li>find root causes for all kinds of persistent, messy team problems
-<li>                -   understand why different software organization work and can work and
+<li>understand why different software organization work and can work and
 why they sometimes stop working effectively
-<li>                    -   adapt your change initiatives to the specific organizational context
+<li>adapt your change initiatives to the specific organizational context
-<li>                    -   understand how change happens in individuals and organizations, and
+<li>understand how change happens in individuals and organizations, and
 what this means for steering a change process
 </ul>